 Capria accelerates fund managers investing throughout Africa and Turkey

-The announcement comes as Capria prepares to welcome its Cohort 2 of fund managers, Alitheia Identity Management and idacapital, for participation in its multi-week in-person Capria Accelerator Intensive starting on September 18 in Seattle.
+The announcement comes as Capria prepares to welcome its Cohort 2 of fund managers, Alitheia IDF Management and idacapital, for participation in its multi-week in-person Capria Accelerator Intensive starting on September 18 in Seattle.
 The Accelerator program is custom designed to help emerging market fund managers to accelerate launching new early-stage investment funds in emerging markets.

-“We saw strong interest for participation in our current cohort, with Alitheia Identity Management and idacapital standing out among the 88 applicants from 36 countries,” said Jack Knellinger, Principal of Capria.
+“We saw strong interest for participation in our current cohort, with Alitheia IDF Management and idacapital standing out among the 88 applicants from 36 countries,” said Jack Knellinger, Principal of Capria.
 “We have continued to see growing interest among fund managers around the world and we’re excited to begin considering teams for our Q1 2017 cohort.”

 Capria will select up to five fund management teams for its next cohort, with the application period ending on November 11, 2016.
 If you are a first or second-time impact fund manager looking for a long-term global partner to help you successfully invest in and grow impact businesses, learn more at https://capria.vc/apply.